haileytapia/portfolio/DiscordUserGuide.md

 May 7, 2023 ∙ User Guide
 {: .fs-5 : .fw-300 }

+{:  .about }
+>As an Editorial Intern at Berkeley Pharma Tech, I created this article about adding liquidity to the company's crypto token.

 Discord is a free voice and text communication platform that lets you connect with friends, family, and communities.

 To navigate to a specific section of this guide, expand and select a link from the table of contents below.